Marcus Armstrong: 2026 season

-Armstrong extended his contract with Meyer Shank for the 2026 season in August 2025.
+Armstrong extended his contract with Meyer Shank Racing for the 2026 season.
+He led the final lap of the Indianapolis 500, but finished 5th.

 Other racing

 FIA World Endurance Championship

 In November 2022, Armstrong tested an endurance racing car for the first time, testing the LMP2 Alpine car at the Bahrain International Circuit.

 Personal life

 Armstrong hosts a motorsport and food related podcast titled Screaming Meals with motorsport insurance salesman James Harvey Blair, Formula 2 driver Clément Novalak, and IndyCar driver Callum Ilott.
-Growing up Armstrong was a fan of 2007 Formula One World Champion Kimi Räikkönen.
+Growing up, Armstrong was a fan of 2007 Formula One World Champion Kimi Räikkönen.